tdunning/log-synth/README.md

     {"name":"os", "class":"os"}

+**`random-walk`** and **`gamma`** - Allows sampling from a random walk.

+The `random-walk` sample samples steps from a normal distribution and accumulates those steps into a current position.
+The returned value is the sum of those steps.

+The defaults for the `random-walk` sampler are sensible so that this

+    {
+        "name": "v1",
+        "class": "random-walk",
+    }

+samples steps from a unit normal distribution.
+The scale of the steps can be changed by setting the `s` (standard deviation), `variance` (squared standard deviation) or `precision` (inverse of variance) parameters.
+Here is an example of setting the scale of the step distribution:

+    {
+        "name": "v2",
+        "class": "random-walk",
+        "s": 2,
+    },

+If you are setting the scale to a constant, the `s` parameter would normally be used.
+You can also set these parameters to have values that are themselves random variables that are sampled each step.
+For example, this sets the precision to be sampled from a gamma distribution.
+The result of this second-order sampling will be a t-distribution with `dof` = 2.
+Using very small values of `dof` gives a very heavy-tailed distribution that occasionally takes enormous steps.

+    {
+        "name": "v3",
+        "class": "random-walk",
+        "precision": {
+            "class": "gamma",
+            "dof": 2
+        }
+    }

+The `verbose` flag can be set to true.
+If `verbose` is not set, or is explicitly set to false, then the value of the current state will be returned.
+If `verbose` is set to true, then the current value and the latest step will both be returned in a structure.

+When setting the scale of the steps to a random variable is usually done by setting the `precision` parameter to be sampled from a gamma distribution since the gamma is the conjugate distribution to the normal.
+The `gamma` sampler can be adjusted using `alpha` (shape), `beta` (scale), `rate` (rate or 1/beta) or `dof` and `scale` parameters.
+When used to set the step size distribution for a `random-walk` sampler, it is common to use the `dof` and `scale` parameters.

+    {
+        "name": "g1",
+        "class": "gamma",
+        "alpha": 0.2,
+        "beta": 0.2
+    }

+When setting `dof` and `scale`, these are translated as `alpha` = `dof` / 2, `beta` = `scale` * `dof` / 2.

 **`vin`** - Samples from sort of realistic VIN numbers.

 Here is are three different ways to use the VIN sampler.
 The first one `v1`, uses a seed to force the generated sequence to be identical every time.